 It continues from there because the technical value and business value will usually create some sort of personal value.
-They are improvements which can be seen in the areas of improved compensation, career growth, and/or work environment.
-If you help an executive to decrease costs, it could improve an executives bonus at the end of the year and this is personal value.
+They are improvements that can be seen in the areas of improved compensation, career growth, and/or work environment.
+If you help an executive to decrease costs, it could improve an executive’s bonus at the end of the year and this is personal value.

 Identify How You Differ